mohandeepak/allane-leasing-app/README.md

 **3) Not time consuming:**
-I didn't have to spend time writing the entire boiler plate code as IntelliJ can generate getters, setters and cosntructors in just 2 clicks.
+I didn't have to spend time writing the entire boiler plate code as IntelliJ can generate getters, setters and constructors in just 2 clicks.

 **Overview of the Task:**